vAlmaraz/code-style/README.md

 public static final PREFERENCES_USER_NAME = "PREFERENCES_USER_NAME";
 ```

+#### Methods

+ * Choose where do you like to put open bracket (same line method definition or next line).
+Use the same standart to every method!
+ * If you like open bracket same line, keep a white space between parameters and bracket.

 #### Spaces

  * Use spaces like natural writing: respect spaces between words and operators.
 Ex: